Why Do Dogs Eat Poop?

 Lack of environmental enrichment and consequential boredom can lead to a number of undesired behaviours including coprophagia.
-This is a common cause in puppies, but it can also be seen in adult dogs particularly if they are an intelligent breed such border collies or kelpies.
+This is a common cause in puppies, but it can also be seen in adult dogs particularly if they are an intelligent breed such Border collies or Jack Russell Terriers.
 Working breeds have a high requirement for mental stimulation and can get bored easily.

 Is your dog eating poo simply because they are hungry?
 Hunger is a common cause of poo eating in some dogs, but this doesn't mean it's normal.

 Some causes of abnormal hunger in pets include: